Upcoming Election Dates & Registration Deadlines

 - US Passport (booklet or card)

 - A photo ID card issued by a Wisconsin accredited university or college that contains date of issuance, signature of student and an expiration date no later than two years after date of issuance.
-Also, the university or college ID must be accompanied by a separate document that proves enrollment (may be used even if expired before the most recent general election).

 The following types of ID are acceptable if they are unexpired: